XueYiLu/Project-4/README.md

 Kraggle Dataset:  [https://www.kaggle.com/datasets/shivamb/netflix-shows/data](https://www.kaggle.com/datasets/carolzhangdc/imdb-5000-movie-dataset)

-Goal: Create a model to predict what tv shows/movies will be popular on Netflix next year.
+Goal: Create a model to predict what movies will be popular/provide intel for movie productions on what will be popular.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------